 This solution is for commercial services.
 The Remote UE and the UE-to-network Relay have no knowledge of each other beforehand.

+Editor’s note: The purpose of the different keys in this solution as KPC5 key, KPC5-COM key and KSESS key needs to be clarified.

 6.21.2 Solution details

 In this solution the Remote UE has an AF (AF-1) in it’s home PLMN for ProSe key management.
 The UE-to-network relay has an AF (AF-2) in its home PLMN for ProSe key management.
 These two AF’s (AF-1 and AF-2) can be located in the same or different PLMN’s and can communicate with each other.
+The AF in this solution could be similar to the PKMF in 4G ProSe (TS 33.303).

-The Remote UE receives the address of the AF in its home PLMN (AF-1(Remote UE)) from the home 5GDNNMF of the Remote UE.
+The Remote UE receives the Relay Service Code and the address of the AF in its home PLMN from HPLMN.

-The UE-to-network Relay receives the address of the AF in its home PLMN (AF-2(UE-to-network relay)) from the home 5GDNNMF of the UE-to-network relay.
+The UE-to-network Relay receives the Relay Service Code and the address of the AF in its home PLMN from HPLMN.

+NOTE: How the address of the AF in its HPLMN and the Relay Service Code are provided to the Remote UE and UE-to-network relay are for SA2 to decide.

-When the Remote UE has discovered a UE-to-network relay in its vicinity, it either sends the address of the AF-1(Remote UE) explicitly on the PC5 interface or includes the address of the AF-1(Remote UE) into the Remote UE info (described in solution #6 in TR 23.752 [2]) sent on PC5 interface to the UE-to-network relay.
+When the Remote UE has discovered a UE-to-network relay in its vicinity, it sends the address of the AF-1(Remote UE) explicitly on the PC5 interface to the UE-to-network relay.

 The UE-to-network relay contacts the AF-1(Remote UE) via the AF-2(UE-to-network relay) (as described in Option 1 in Figure 6.21.2.-1) or the UE-to-network relay contacts the AF-1(Remote UE) directly (as described in Option 2 in Figure 6.21.2-2).

-A third option could be that the UE-to-network relay uses the Remote UE info to query the AF-1(Remote UE) address from its 5GDDNMF in it’s home PLMN.
+A third option could be that the Remote UE provides the Remote UE ID on PC5 interface to the UE-to-network relay and the UE-to-network relay uses the Remote UE ID to query the AF-1(Remote UE) address from its 5GDDNMF in it’s home PLMN.
+This third option (i.e. Option 3) is described in clause 6.21.2.1.

+It is expected that the Remote UE has been provisioned with the Relay Service Code when it is in 3GPP coverage.
+The Remote UE must be authenticated and authorized by its home PLMN before its provisioned with the Relay Service Code.
+The Remote UE retrieves the discovery key and the key for PC5 communication while in 3GPP coverage.

 Editor’s note: How this solution would work when Remote UE is out of 3GPP coverage is FFS.